DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/partnerships.md

 #### What the API will show

-The API will only show schools that are eligible for funded training programmes within a given cohort.
-For example, if schools are eligible for funding in the 2026 cohort, they will be visible via the API, and providers can go on to form partnerships with them.
+The API shows schools eligible for funded training in a given cohort or schools with existing partnerships which have become ineligible.

 #### What the API will not show